Sifaldin/volvo-frontend-test/README.md

 **NOTE:** An NPM Package named 'volvocars' was created to share eslint config between applications.
 More can be found here [Github](https://github.com/Sifaldin/volvo-eslint-config) + [NPM](https://www.npmjs.com/package/eslint-config-volvocars)

+**NOTE:** Solution have been deployed to Vercel. https://volvo-frontend-task.vercel.app/